zkamvar/toot-docker-networking/README.md

 container or another layer.
 I know there's a way to get containers running and for them to stay afloat, but I don't know what it is yet :/

+I've attempted to recreate the configuration above in compose by using named networks in the docker-compose.yml file, but I'm at a loss.
+I AM able to get the containers to recognise each other's IP addresses via ping, but I cannot ssh into any of them, no matter how much I mess with the ports.
+I believe there is something fundamental about networking that I do not yet understand and it's quite frustrating.